Episodic Star Formation -- I. Overview and Scatter of the Star-Forming Main Sequence: Results: Scatter of SFMS Galaxies

 Across the episodic SFH of present-day SFMS galaxies, many properties vary as SFR changes in time.
 However, these properties fluctuate more or less about a quasi-equilibrium state (e.g., \citealt{Forbes2014, Torrey2019, DeLucia2020, vanLoon2021}.
 Therefore, we expect that the episodic star-formation behavior causing temporal fluctuation in SFR should be able to (at least partially) explain the SFMS scatter today.
-For present-day ($z=0$) star-forming galaxies in the TNG100, we determine the ridge of the SFMS and report the 16-50-84 percentile of their main-sequence offset $\Delta \rm MS_{z=0}$ is $-0.001^{\bf +0.243}_{\bf -0.258}$ dex.
-In comparison, the 16-50-84 percentile of $\Delta\rm MS$ among all galaxy progenitors since $z\sim 1$ is $0.006^{\bf +0.245}_{\bf -0.272}$ dex, exhibiting a scatter consistent with that of the SFMS at $z=0$.
-This likeness indicates that the SFMS scatter does not show appreciable evolution from $z\sim 1$ to the present day.

-As the evaluation of the intrinsic differentiation between galaxies, the 16-50-84 percentile of the historically averaged main-sequence offset since $z=1$, ${\rm avg}(\Delta\rm MS)$, is $0.002^{\bf +0.131}_{\bf -0.145}$ dex.
-In addition, the 16-50-84 percentile of the temporal SFR fluctuations within individual galaxies around their long-term average, $\sigma_{\rm SFR, rel}$, is ${\bf 0.200}^{+0.058}_{-0.046}$ dex (for sample selection and detailed definitions, see Section \ref{sec:method-galaxysample}).
-These statistics reveal that the SFMS scatter (on the order of {\bf 0.25} dex) can be well accounted for by the temporal fluctuation in SFR (on the order of {\bf 0.2} dex) within individual galaxies, plus a galaxy-to-galaxy differentiation (on the order of {\bf 0.15} dex) in long-term averaged SFR (see also \citealt{Matthee_and_Schaye2019, NIHAO_Blank2021, JennyWan2025}).
+For present-day ($z=0$) star-forming galaxies in the TNG100, we determine the ridge of the SFMS and report the 16th, 50th, and 84th percentiles of their main-sequence offset $\Delta \rm MS_{z=0}$ is $0.00^{\bf +0.24}_{\bf -0.26}$ dex.
+In comparison, the 16th, 50th, and 84th percentiles of $\Delta\rm MS$ among all galaxy progenitors since $z=1$ is $0.01^{\bf +0.25}_{\bf -0.28}$ dex, exhibiting a scatter consistent with that of the SFMS at $z=0$.
+This likeness indicates that the SFMS scatter does not show appreciable evolution since then.
+As the evaluation of the intrinsic differentiation between galaxies, the 16th, 50th, and 84th percentiles of the historically averaged main-sequence offset since $z=1$, ${\rm avg}(\Delta\rm MS)$, is $0.00^{\bf +0.13}_{\bf -0.15}$ dex.
+In addition, the 16th, 50th, and 84th percentiles of the temporal SFR fluctuations within individual galaxies around their long-term average, $\sigma_{\rm SFR, rel}$, is ${\bf 0.20}^{+0.06}_{-0.05}$ dex (for sample selection and detailed definitions, see Section \ref{sec:method_galaxysample}).
+These statistics reveal that the SFMS scatter (on the order of 0.25 dex) can be well accounted for by the temporal fluctuation in SFR (on the order of 0.2 dex) within individual galaxies, plus a galaxy-to-galaxy differentiation (on the order of 0.15 dex) in long-term averaged SFR (see also \citealt{Matthee_and_Schaye2019, NIHAO_Blank2021, JennyWan2025}).
 Assuming the ergodicity of the SFMS, \citet{EnciWang_and_Lilly2022b} also found a larger contribution from the temporal fluctuation in SFR to the scatter of SFMS, based on the observed SFMS scatter derived on two different timescales.